 Again, you may be fine with including these in your profile and may find it useful at times.
 The choice to disclose that information is yours.
 However, you should only fill in as much information as you are comfortable with.

 Start snooping around your privacy settings and you will find out just how much information companies have of you.
+That goes for WhatsApp, Twitter, Snapchat, Facebook, Instagram, Google, as well as Skype and all those other services and social media platforms.
 Luckily, you can optimize the settings in a way that you can stay relatively private online.